MINSAP provides an update on the situation of hepatitis A and other diseases before the end of the year

 Frequently Asked Questions about the Epidemiological Situation in Cuba at the End of 2024

-What is the current situation regarding Hepatitis A in Cuba?
+What is the current situation of hepatitis A in Cuba?

 What measures are being taken to control dengue and the Oropouche virus in Cuba?

-The symptoms of Hepatitis A include general malaise, jaundice, and fever.
+The symptoms of hepatitis A include general discomfort, jaundice, and fever.
 To prevent it, it is essential to consume uncontaminated food and drink boiled or chlorinated water.
-Poor hygiene and limited access to drinking water are factors that facilitate its spread in Cuba.
+The lack of hygiene and limited access to drinking water are factors that facilitate its spread in Cuba.

 How can the Cuban population contribute to the prevention of vector-borne diseases?

-The community can contribute by maintaining a clean environment, eliminating mosquito breeding sites, and using mosquito nets and repellents.
-It is crucial to seek medical attention at any sign of dengue or Oropouche virus symptoms for proper diagnosis and to prevent complications.
+The public can contribute by maintaining a clean environment, eliminating mosquito breeding sites, and using mosquito nets and repellents.
+It is crucial to seek medical attention for any symptoms of dengue or Oropouche virus for an accurate diagnosis and to prevent complications.

 CiberCuba Editorial Team